GeorgeDrayson/CV/README.md

 **Makers Academy (January to May 2018)**

-A 16-week intensive coding bootcamp focused around:
+Makers Academy is a 16-week intensive coding bootcamp (with 12 of these weeks onsite) that is one of the most well respected in the UK.

+The main focus is around:

 - Object Oriented Programming, Test Driven Development, MVC, DDD